iyenagbe/AirBnB_clone/README.md

-This project is a collaboration project on ALXSE program on AirBnB clone - The console
+This is a collaboration project on ALXSE program on AirBnB clone - The console

 ![Alt](https://user-images.githubusercontent.com/88311316/151070609-19608294-829e-408b-b2b3-5d1f2873f1e3.png "AirBnB clone")